Cognigy/Documentation/docs/live-agent/settings/account-settings.md

 [![Version badge](https://img.shields.io/badge/Added in-v4.45-blue.svg)](../../release-notes/4.45.md)

-You can configure email and push notifications as well the notification sound of [audio notifications](../notifications.md#configure-notifications-at-the-user-profile-level).
+You can configure email and push notifications as well as the notification sound of [audio notifications](../notifications.md#configure-notifications-at-the-user-profile-level).

 ### Email and Push Notifications